-Joshua Bell is a world-renowned violinist.
-He started touring Europe at age 17, but what truly made him famous was his first performance in a Washington D.C. subway station in 2007, an experience initiated by the Washington Post columnist, Gene Weingarten.
-Joshua Bell has received many prizes and recognition among which his induction into the Hollywood Bowl Hall of Fame in 2005.
+Joshua Bell is a world-renowned violinist who started touring Europe at the age 17.
+What truly made him famous was his first performance in a Washington D.C. subway station in 2007, an experience initiated by the Washington Post columnist, Gene Weingarten.
+Joshua Bell has received many prizes and recognition, including his induction into the Hollywood Bowl Hall of Fame in 2005.
 Before that, he played at the World Economic Forum where he earned recognition as a “Young Global Leader”.
-He has played many different roles: soloist, chamber musician, recording artist orchestra leader as well as Music Director of the Academy of Saint Martin in the Fields.
-He strongly believes in the benefits of music education, thus he has devoted himself to different projects such as Education Through Music that increased the number of children playing instruments within major American cities.
+He has played many different roles: soloist, chamber musician, recording artist, orchestra leader as well as Music Director of the Academy of Saint Martin in the Fields.
+He strongly believes in the benefits of music education, thus he has devoted himself to many different projects including Education Through Musicwhich increases the number of children playing instruments within major American cities.

-Sam Haywood is a famous British pianist.
-He also has worn different hats like soloist, chamber musician, composer and Artistic Director at the Solent Music Festival.
-He also works and plays a lot with the Vienna Philharmonic Orchestra and the Orchestra of the Age of Enlightenment.
-He also was awarded the Isserlis Award by the Royal Philharmonic Society and gives great importance to music with young people, that is why he is an ambassador to the West Lakes Academy and has developed many music projects for children.
+Sam Haywoodis a famous British pianist.
+He has also worn different hats like soloist, chamber musician, composer and Artistic Director at the Solent Music Festival.
+He also works and playsfrequently with the Vienna Philharmonic Orchestra and the Orchestra of the Age of Enlightenment.
+He was awarded the Isserlis Award by the Royal Philharmonic Society and gives great importance to music foryounger generations, that is why he is an ambassador to the West Lakes Academy and has developed many music related projects for children.

-These two artists are used to working together and they performed in 2012 at the Kennedy Center.
+These two artists are comfortable working together and it showed during their 2012 performance atthe Kennedy Center.
 At that time, Bell had not switched to digital but Haywood had.
 During this performance, he used an iPad to read his music and even Bluetooth pedals to turn pages.
 No page turners were to be seen on stage, Haywood was delighted since he has “had page turners who’ve forgotten their glasses or fallen off the stage.”

 Bell, however, stuck to his paper sheet music because he thought the iPad screen was too small to perform with.
 Though, He still uses his iPad to compose or “when he is in a pinch in some remote corner of the world”.

-Even before this duo started, some famous conductor also played his part in this digital revolution and used his iPad in 2011.
+Even before this duo started, in 2011 another famous conductor played his part in this digital revolution through the use of his iPad.

 To make a long story short, he is a big shot in the classical world of music and guess what, in 2011, he conducted the New York Philharmonic from his iPad.
 “It’s been just a life-changing thing for me in many ways”, he said in an interview for the New York Times.

 This string Quartet is in-residence at the New England Conservatory.
 It was formed in the 1980’s at the Curtis Institute of Music in Philadelphia.
-Nicolas Kitchen, a famous violinist founded it.
-He initiated the use of MacBooks to perform sheet music because he wanted his colleagues to see all four lines of the scores.
+Nicolas Kitchen, the famous violinist who founded it, initiated the use of MacBooks to perform sheet music because he wanted his colleagues to see all four lines of the scores.
 He prefers laptops for their larger screens but still carefully keeps his iPad in his bag should he ever need it.
-For him, the easy access to original manuscripts enables him to “have probably 40 Beethoven manuscripts on [his] computer ” of which they are reading as they play.
+For him, the easy access to original manuscripts enables him to “have probably 40 Beethoven manuscripts on [his] computer from which he reads as he plays.
 “That’s been stimulating in a way I could never have anticipated.”

 “I’d been thinking about a hands-free page-turning device since I first saw a tablet computer in 2001,” said Sung.
 “It wasn’t until the iPad hit the market that digital scores really caught on.”
-Using his pedals makes for a silent and easy page turning that only rests on a tap of a foot on a Bluetooth pedal.
+His pedals make for a silent and easy page turn that relies only on a tap of the foot on a Bluetooth pedal.
 Since 2010, he has sold thousands to iPad users.
 He estimates that “the market for musicians using iPads is in the area of 2 million”.

-As you can see, many musicians have already embraced the digital revolution because they understand all the benefits that come from this transition.
+As you can see, many musicians have already embraced the digital revolution because they understand all the benefits that come with this transition.

-Using an iPad can be very practical for musicians, some could even imagine further technological advances in this field, for instance, glasses that would display screens across which digital sheet music would scroll.
+Using an iPad can be very practical for musicians, some can even imagine further technological advances in this field, for instance, glasses that could display screens across which digital sheet music would scroll.